httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   ;nonce="b3k2pp5k7z-50gnwp.yemd"
 ~~~

-This results in the following Signature-Input and Signature headers being added to the message under the signature label `sig-b21`:
+This results in the following Signature-Input and Signature header fields being added to the message under the signature label `sig-b21`:

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792